Introduction

 then his historical footprint would expand only gradually after his death.

-Movements often generate documentation after consolidation, not at inception.
+Ancient movements often generated documentation after communal consolidation, not at inception.

 VI.
 Comparison with Other First-Century Jewish Figures

-Numerous prophetic or charismatic figures in Judaea are mentioned only briefly by Josephus, and many likely left no written trace at all.
+Numerous prophetic or charismatic figures in Judaea are mentioned only briefly by Josephus, and likely many more left no written trace at all.

 - Slaves,